-The Institute of Archaeomythology is inspired by the INTERDISCIPLINARY scholarship and vision of archaeologist Marija Gimbutas who actively encouraged students and colleagues from a variety of fields to examine problems in European prehistory with a more inclusive and interdisciplinary point of view.
-A primary focus of her own research centered on the Neolithic cultures of Southeast Europe and the Bronze Age societies that replaced them.
-She stressed the importance of investigating the enormous changes in beliefs, rituals and social structure that took place between c.
-4500-2500 BC, in order to more fully understand subsequent European cultural development.
-In her view, this was “one of the most complex and least understood [periods] in prehistory.”
+The Institute of Archaeomythology is inspired by the multidisciplinary scholarship and vision of archaeologist Marija Gimbutas who actively encouraged students and colleagues from a variety of fields to examine problems in European prehistory with a more inclusive and interdisciplinary point of view.
+A major focus of her research centered on the Neolithic cultures of Old Europe and the Indo-European Bronze Age societies that replaced them.
+She stressed the importance of investigating the enormous changes in beliefs, rituals and social structure that took place as a result of the “collusion of cultures” that took place between c.
+4500-2500 BC, during the Indo-Europeanization of Europe, in order to more fully understand subsequent European cultural development.
+In Gimbutas’s view, this was “one of the most complex and least understood [periods] in prehistory.”
 In the Journal of Indo-European Studies (vol. 8, no. 1&2, 1980:1) Gimbutas wrote:

 It is a period which urgently demands a concerted effort by scholars from various disciplines.
 The exchange of information between the archaeologists, linguists, mythologists, physical anthropologists, and ancient historians has much to contribute to the field of Indo-European studies.

 To this end, Dr. Gimbutas organized two international conferences on “The Transformation of European and Anatolian Culture, 4500-2500 BC and its Legacy”: September 12-17, 1979 in Dubrovnik, Yugoslavia; and September 15-19, 1989 in Dublin, Ireland.

 A third international conference, “The Indo-Europeanization of Northern Europe,” took place September 1-7, 1994 in Vilnius, Lithuania in memoriam of Dr. Gimbutas who passed away February 2 of that year.